 Our teachers provide a combination of lecture – hands-on and personal one on one conferencing with all youth!
+Often we work late into the evening!

-One key ingredient to each – is having a “servant’s heart” – that is so focused on giving!
+One key ingredient to each – is having a “servant’s heart” – that is so focused on giving

-A Backpack Journalist – Staff Biographies
+A Backpack Journalist – Staff Bio’s

 David Knight – Lancaster, South Carolina – Headmaster – Lead instructor